Comment, Like, & Favorite

 Meres' goal was to develop this attraction into an official art museum to be validated and appreciated like Manhattan's Museum of Modern Art.
 However, current owner David Wolkoff has a different fate in mind for the building he claims it is beyond repair, to tear it down and build a two million square foot condo-development which will serve as a great location for young people and empty nesters who can't afford Manhattan.
 Wolkoff wants to focus on the progression of the neighborhood, which he believes has the potential to be the next Downtown Brooklyn.

 Although Wolkoff assures the public the building is going to have some link to the past, meaning that there will be art programmed throughout the walkway of the building, there will be art walls, some aerosol artists are convinced that the demolition of the outdoor gallery would enforce the negative view on this art form.
 Cohen responded to this proposal by starting an online petition called Show Ur Love to 5 Pointz in an attempt to preserve it.
-However, it appears that the fate of 5 Pointz has been sealed.(citygalonthego.com)
+However, it hasow been torn down.

 May 3rd, 2013